Probiotics may tame cancer Drug's gut side effects

 Summary

-This study tests whether taking probiotics can help prevent severe diarrhea in women with HER2-positive breast cancer who are taking the drug Neratinib.
-About 308 participants will be randomly assigned to receive either probiotics or a placebo, along with standard diarrhea prevention medication.
-The goal is to see if probiotics reduce the severity and frequency of diarrhea during the 6-week treatment period.
+This study tests whether taking probiotics can prevent severe diarrhea in women with HER2-positive breast cancer who are treated with neratinib.
+About 308 participants will be randomly assigned to receive either probiotics or a placebo for six weeks, alongside standard diarrhea prevention medication.
+The goal is to see if probiotics reduce the severity and frequency of diarrhea, helping patients stay on their cancer treatment with fewer side effects.

 Disclaimer